+2. Identify short-term financial goals (PFL)

+Evid lanca At comes EVIO lence Out comes

-2. Identify short-term financial goals (PFL) Evidence Outcomes 21st Century Skills and Readiness Competencies Students can: a.
-Define a short-term financial goal b.
-Identify examples of short-term financial goals c.
-Discuss sources of income needed to meet short-term goals such as but not limited to gifts, borrowing, allowances, and income Inquiry Questions: 1.
-How does an individual earn money to meet a goal?
-2. Why do people donate to charity?
-3. How does an individual know a good short-term goal?
-4. Why is personal financial goal setting important?
-Relevance and Application: 1.
-Short-term financial goals can be met through planning.
-For example, an individual divides income between current expenses, saving for the future, and philanthropic donations.
-2. Individuals and organizations track their progress toward meeting short-term financial goals.
+- a.
+Define a short-term financial goal (DOK 1) - b.
+Identify examples of short-term financial goals (DOK 1) - Discuss sources of income needed to meet short-term goals such as but not limited to gifts, borrowing, allowances, and income (DOK 1-2)

+- 1. How does an individual earn money to meet a goal? - 2.
+Why do people donate to charity? - 3.
+How does an individual know a good short-term goal? - 4.
+Why is personal financial goal setting important?

+- 1. Short-term financial goals can be met through planning.
+For example, an individual divides income between current expenses, saving for the future, and philanthropic donations. - 2.
+Individuals and organizations track their progress toward meeting short-term financial goals.
 For example, the food bank creates a chart tracking how much food has been donated toward reaching its goal.

-Nature of Economics: 1.
-Financially responsible individuals create goals and work toward meeting them.
-2. Financially responsible individuals understand the cost and the accountability associated with borrowing.
-Extended Evidence Outcomes Extended Readiness Competencies With appropriate supports, students can: Content based access skills: I. Identify sources of money Attaching meaning to symbols related to currency
+- 1. Financially responsible individuals create goals and work toward meeting them. - 2.
+Financially responsible individuals understand the cost and the accountability associated with borrowing.